Joe, Grichuk lead Rockies over Cubs 4-3 for rare road win

 Charlie Blackmon had two hits, walked and scored a run for Colorado.
 The four-time All-Star was in a 5-for-44 slump before delivering a tiebreaking triple in the ninth on Saturday.

-The Rockies jumped ahead 3-0 in first as Assad labored, throwing 41 pitches and walking three.
+The Rockies jumped ahead 3-0 in the first as Assad labored, throwing 41 pitches and walking three.

 Rodgers drove in the first run with a groundout.
 Grichuk knocked in two with a single, the only hit in the rally.